Compliance

 Issuing case study reports

-In fiscal 2022, we received 6,765 responses from employees, and results of the questionnaire are disclosed to all employees.
+In fiscal 2024, we received 7,564 responses from employees, with the aggregated and analyzed results of the questionnaire disclosed to all employees.
 Details on individual problems and issues are shared with related departments in a form that does not identify the respondent—this proves useful in improving the situation and preventing problems.

 Anti-corruption initiatives

-We ensure that these are well understood.
-Additionally, in order to build fair and healthy relationships with business partners, we have put in place rules regarding the accepting of gifts and entertainment.
-These include a requirement to decline to accept money or its equivalent, or gifts and entertainment that exceed socially accepted norms, and the introduction of a reporting system for when gifts or entertainment are received.
+To build fair and sound business relationships with partners, we have put in place rules for the receipt of gifts or entertainment.
+These include a requirement to refuse money or the equivalent, or gifts and entertainment that exceed socially accepted norms, and we have introduced a reporting system for the receipt of gifts and entertainment.

 In fiscal 2022, as part of our company-wide risk management activities, we implemented a legal compliance risk assessment.
 Based on a variety of risk scenarios, we performed assessment in terms of the two axes of the severity of impact and the likelihood of a risk occurring.
 The results obtained confirmed that the level of corruption risk, including bribery, was relatively low across all Sales and Marketing Divisions.